smellyshovel/vue-custom-context-menu/README.md

 The option controls the amount of time (in ms) before a nested Context Menu is opened after the cursor entered its caller.
 It also sets the amount of time to pass before the nested Context Menu is closed after a request to close it has been registered.

-Note that the `delay` is set on a parent Context Menu (the one that contains callers) and affects all the nested Context Menus.
-It's impossible to set the `delay` for a particular Context Menu.
+Note that the `delay` is set on a parent Context Menu (the one that contains callers) and affects *all* the nested Context Menus at once.
+It's impossible to set the `delay` for a particular Context Menu exclusively.

 Example of usage